 Copyright is system of laws that is designed to protect the works of authors or creators from unauthorised copying and transmission.
 Copyright applies automatically but does not apply to an idea.
 The form of expression must be recorded or written down.
-More information is available from the SCU copyright guide.

 Who owns copyright

 In most cases, copyright will be owned by the author or creator of the work.
 If you are a student, then you will own the copyright in the works that you create - that is, the copyright in any assignments, research, theses, essays, papers, websites, artistic or musical works that you create, will be owned by you.

 The copyright owner has the right to reproduce, control "public" performance and screenings, make adaptations and communicate (place online) the material.
 Copyright ownership can be transferred, for example by assignment in a contract with a publisher, in a contract of employment, or bequeathed in a will.